dotaheor/unify-Go-builtin-and-custom-generics/README.md

 for each of the sets might contain many rules and some of the rules might be subtle.
 However, this is not hard job for computers.

 NOTE: implicit contract definition is just one opinion.
+This proposal doesn't exclude explicit contracts.
-This proposal may work well with explicit contracts, too.
+In fact it also works well with explicit contracts.

 ## What is the meaningfullness of calling a contract generic in another generic?